Bible Truth for Everyday Life

 A Fresh Take on How to Love God With All Your Heart

 Morning opens her mouth with a foggy breath, and the earth cups the grey mist in its lowest places.
 I sit by the window and get lost in the glory of it all.
 I begin most days in this spot, and as I lean into the mist this morning, my mind is full.
 Maybe you can relate.
-You want to love God with all your heart, but you tend to forget all about him as your mental clutter pulls you away.
+You want to learn how to love God with all your heart, but you tend to forget all about him as your mental clutter pulls you away.

 As I sit in the silence, I’m thinking about writing projects, the weekly dinner menu, the grocery list, my son’s spelling test, and when I’m going to find time to help my daughter write the paper she’s been asking about.
-My plate feels full today.

-You have your own version of a full plate.
 Take a moment to consider your “plate.”
 Your plate is filled with everything you do throughout the average week: family commitments, your job, meeting with friends, volunteer work, church commitments, and more.

 Jesus is probably somewhere on your plate as well.
 He might be squeezed onto the corner where you keep church, your weekly Bible study group, and maybe even this blog.